-- In addition to the options for minor fouls, any major foul can be carried over to the 1st play of the following half. - If a major foul occurs on a touchdown on the last play of the 1st half, the non-offending team may apply it on either the convert attempt or on the first play of the next drive.
+- In addition to the options for minor fouls, any major foul can be carried over to the 1st play of the following half. - If a major foul occurs on a touchdown on the last play of the 1st half, the non-offending team may apply it on either the convert / onside attempt or on the first play of the next drive.
 They will also choose if this next play will take place as one last play in the first half, or on the first play of the second half.

 16.5 Fouls behind the LOS Holding is a ten-yard penalty behind the LOS and applied with DC.
-However, if the ball carrier comes back behind the line of scrimmage, holding remains a 5-yard penalty.
-For flag guarding behind the LOS, see 16.14.
+Holding behind the LOS will be a 10 yard penalty from the LOS with DR, or from the PBD with DC, at the option of Team A. However, if the ball carrier comes back behind the line of scrimmage, holding remains a 5-yard penalty.